baharudinmulya/Angrybird2D/README.md

 ## How to play

 ### Build
-You can play the game by accessing the build version on the [releases page](https://github.com/NaufalA/Angry-Bird/releases)
+You can play the game by accessing the build version on the

 ### Controls and Keybindings
 - Select a level